Northern Participant Funding Program

 - post a notice online

-- contact those who appear to be potentially affected by the process or are already participating in it
+- contact those who appear to be potentially affected by the process or are already participating in the assessment

 Organizations who have been notified of available funding are encouraged to contact the Northern Participant Funding Program inbox at aidefinanciereparticipants-participantfunding@rcaanc-cirnac.gc.ca to receive a funding guide and application form.